vputz/erc_browser/README.md

 justify it by saying that if we take a snapshot once, we can do a great deal of analysis without bothering the server again.

+New: The data comes from the cordis platform (http://cordis.europa.eu/projects/home_en.html) and datafiles can be downloaded directly from the EU Open Data Portal (http://open-data.europa.eu).
+The relevant searches come from searching for "EU Research Projects under FP7" and "EU Research Projects under Horizon 2020".
+Each has a csv file for projects and organizations.

+This presents some difficulties, as the two sets of data do not have the same distinctions; for example, the role of "hostInstitution" in FP7 seems comparable to "Coordinator" in H2020.
+Likewise FP7 seemed to track call domain (found in the "topics" line, as ERC-AG-LS6 would indicate an advanced grant in "immunity and infection"), but H2020 does not include this information; additionally many items such as "participantCountries" and "subjects" are not guaranteed to be populated.

 The data is dumped in a simple JSON format representing an array of items; each item is a dictionary with the various fields of the site (project name, project acronym, funding, etc).
 A CSV file would have done just as well.

+The JSON format is

+	[ ...projects... ] where each project is

+	{
+	  "project" : project name
+	  "acronym" : short project acronym
+	  "pi" : primary investigator
+	  "hi" : host institute
+	  "country" : Name of country according to files "call_details" : call details
+	  "call_year" : year of grant
+	  "call_domain" : SH2
+	  "summary" : textual summary of the grant "hi_website" : website of the host institution "erc_funding" : number (in euros)--not string
+	  "duration" : duration (string, as "60 months") "category" : Category of grant ("starting grant" etc) }

 ## Part 2: Rendering the Data